Duds/capopt_platform/docs/design/product-backlog.md

 ## Updated Priority Matrix

 ### High Priority (Must Have)
+1. **Real Dashboard Implementation** - Replace mock data with real functionality
+2. **Critical Controls UI Implementation** - Build actual control management
+3. **Process Management UI Implementation** - Build actual process management
-1. **ControlOps Core Engine** - Critical Control Theory implementation
+4. **CCT Implementation** - Critical Control Theory UI
-2. **BowtieLab Implementation** - Interactive risk modelling
+5. **BowtieLab UI Implementation** - Interactive risk modelling
-3. **Operating Model Canvas** - Strategic layer completion
+6. **Operating Model Canvas** - Strategic layer completion
-4. **Value Chain Management** - Strategic-operational alignment
-5. **Process Maps Implementation** - Operational layer enhancement

 ### Medium Priority (Should Have)
+1. **Strategic Navigation Implementation** - Functional navigation
-1. **RiskMap Engine** - Risk propagation system
+2. **RiskMap UI Implementation** - Risk propagation visualization
+3. **Value Chain Management** - Strategic-operational alignment
-2. **Service Model Implementation** - Strategic layer completion
+4. **Service Model Implementation** - Strategic layer completion
+5. **Process Maps Enhancement** - Visual process mapping
-3. **PlayFlow Implementation** - Operational excellence
+6. **PlayFlow Implementation** - Operational excellence
-4. **TraceLine Implementation** - Strategic traceability
-5. **AssureBoard Implementation** - Executive reporting

 ### Low Priority (Could Have)
+1. **TraceLine Implementation** - Strategic traceability
+2. **AssureBoard Implementation** - Executive reporting
-1. **PulseDeck Implementation** - Advanced insights
+3. **PulseDeck Implementation** - Advanced insights
-2. **Search and Filtering** - User experience improvement
+4. **Search and Filtering** - User experience improvement
-3. **Notification System** - User experience enhancement
+5. **Notification System** - User experience enhancement
-4. **Theme Management** - User customization
+6. **Theme Management** - User customization

 ## Epic Structure

-### Epic 1: Enterprise Foundation ✅ **COMPLETED**
+### Epic 1: Application Framework ✅ **COMPLETED**
-**Epic**: Establish enterprise information system foundation **Features**:
+**Epic**: Establish application framework and core infrastructure **Features**:
-- Enterprise Information System
-- Authentication & Authorization System
-- Critical Controls Management
+- Application Framework
 - Business Model Canvas
-- Process Management (80%)

 **User Stories**:
+- As a developer, I want a solid application framework so that I can build features efficiently
+- As a business analyst, I want to create business model canvases so that I can visualize strategic models
+- As a user, I want to authenticate securely so that I can access the platform safely
 - As a system administrator, I want to manage enterprise data so that I can configure multi-facility operations

+### Epic 2: Core Functionality Implementation ⏳ **PLANNED**
+**Epic**: Implement core functionality with real data and functionality **Features**:
+- Real Dashboard Implementation
+- Critical Controls UI Implementation
+- Process Management UI Implementation
+- Strategic Navigation Implementation

+**User Stories**:
-- As a user, I want to authenticate securely so that I can access the platform safely
+- As a manager, I want to see real metrics so that I can make informed decisions
 - As a risk manager, I want to manage critical controls so that I can ensure operational safety
-- As a business analyst, I want to create business model canvases so that I can visualize strategic models
 - As a process manager, I want to manage processes so that I can document operational procedures

-### Epic 2: Strategic Navigation Foundation ✅ **COMPLETED**
+- As a user, I want to navigate between layers so that I can access different functionality

+### Epic 3: Advanced Features Implementation ⏳ **PLANNED**
-**Epic**: Implement strategic navigation flow between operational and strategic layers **Features**:
+**Epic**: Implement advanced features with real functionality **Features**:
+- CCT Implementation
+- BowtieLab UI Implementation
-- Strategic Navigation Flow Implementation
+- RiskMap UI Implementation
-- Enterprise Dashboard Enhancement
-- Facility Management Interface
+- Operating Model Canvas

 **User Stories**:
-- As a user, I want to see enterprise context so that I understand my organizational position
-- As a manager, I want to navigate between strategic and operational views so that I can align activities
-- As a strategic planner, I want to see strategic alignment so that I can track strategic objectives
-- As a facility manager, I want to manage facility information so that I can oversee operations
-- As a user, I want to see implementation status so that I know what features are fully functional

-### Epic 3: ControlOps Implementation ⏳ **PLANNED**
-**Epic**: Implement Critical Control Theory and operational assurance engine **Features**:
-- ControlOps Core Engine
-- BowtieLab Implementation
-- RiskMap Engine

-**User Stories**:
 - As a safety manager, I want to track critical controls so that I can ensure operational safety
 - As a risk analyst, I want to create bowtie models so that I can visualize risk scenarios
 - As an operator, I want to verify controls so that I can ensure they are working
-- As a manager, I want to see risk propagation so that I can understand strategic impacts
-- As a regulator, I want to see control effectiveness so that I can verify compliance
+- As a strategic planner, I want to create operating models so that I can design operational strategy

 ### Epic 4: Strategic Layer Completion ⏳ **PLANNED**
-**Epic**: Complete strategic layer with operating model and value chain management **Features**:
+**Epic**: Complete strategic layer with value chain and service model **Features**:
-- Operating Model Canvas
 - Value Chain Management
 - Service Model Implementation

 **User Stories**:
-- As a strategic planner, I want to create operating models so that I can design operational strategy
 - As a business analyst, I want to map value chains so that I can optimize value creation
 - As a service manager, I want to design service models so that I can improve service delivery
 - As a manager, I want to see strategic-operational alignment so that I can ensure strategic execution

 ### Epic 5: Enhanced Operational Layer ⏳ **PLANNED**
-**Epic**: Enhance operational layer with comprehensive process management **Features**:
+**Epic**: Enhance operational layer with visual process mapping and playbooks **Features**:
-- Process Maps Implementation
+- Process Maps Enhancement
-- Process Step Management Backend
 - PlayFlow Implementation

 **User Stories**:
 - As a process manager, I want to create visual process maps so that I can document workflows
-- As a team leader, I want to manage process steps so that I can optimize procedures
 - As a trainer, I want to create playbooks so that I can standardize operations
 - As a worker, I want to follow documented procedures so that I can perform tasks correctly